lohitpt252003/frontend-for-annaforces/README.md

     -   Test case statuses are now color-coded for quick visual feedback: green for "passed", red for "wrong answer", yellow for "runtime error", "time limit exceeded", and "memory limit exceeded", and grey for "compilation error".
     -   Input for each test case is now displayed, providing more context for debugging.
 -   **ProblemDetail Component Robustness:** Implemented defensive checks in the `ProblemDetail` component to prevent `TypeError: Cannot read properties of undefined (reading 'title')` when problem data is not fully loaded or when a problem belongs to a contest that has not started yet.
 This ensures a more stable rendering experience.

+-   **New CodeSubmission Component:** A new component `CodeSubmission` has been added.
+It provides a form for users to submit code for a specific problem.
+After successful submission, the user is redirected to the submission queue page.

+-   **New SubmissionQueue Component:** A new component `SubmissionQueue` has been added.
+It displays live updates of submissions in the processing queue.
+It fetches data dynamically and displays submissions in a table format.

+-   **Leaderboard Removed:** The leaderboard functionality has been completely removed from the frontend, including its component, related states and API calls, and its navigation tab.

+-   **Contest Status Display:** The `ContestDetail` component has been updated to directly consume `status_info` from the backend API, which includes the contest status (Upcoming, Running, Over) and time information, providing a more robust and accurate display of contest state.

 ### Core Components